BENCHMARKS

 LOCOMO OVERALL J SCORE (HIGHER IS BETTER)

-J score averaged across single-hop, multi-hop, open-domain, and temporal categories (n=1540 questions)
+J averaged across single-hop, multi-hop, open-domain, temporal (n=1540). widemem and all reference systems: full-run numbers

 Full-context